julien-ruffault/FMC_Puechabon/README.md

 # FMC_Puechabon
-Codes and data for simulating Fuel moisture content with SurEau-Ecos (v2.0.0) at the puechabon study site
+Codes and data for simulating Fuel moisture content with SurEau-Ecos (v2.0.0) at the Puechabon study site